kuyseng/hugo_yellow_tower/content/about.md

 Manufacturing

-At Acme Corporation, we take pride in what we create.
+At Yellow Tower, we take pride in what we create.
 Our manufacturing process goes through 3 different stages of fine workmanship to give you the best possible shapes.

 1) Drawing - Our shapes are drawn with precision to 1/100 of a millimeter.